zalenix/portaldocs/portal-sdk/templates/top-extensions-telemetry.md

 Extensions do not need to consume any APIs to collect this information.
 Instead, debugging telemetry is made available as specified in [#live-telemetry](#live-telemetry), and production telemetry is made available to partners through **Kusto**.

 Portal Telemetry is a Kusto-based solution.
 The Kusto database contains data that streams from Cosmos, data that is logged from your extension, survey data that is collected from your users, and data from the Portal that is associated with your extension.
 The AzPortal data source is located at [https://AzPortal.kusto.windows.net](https://AzPortal.kusto.windows.net).
-There is also a standardized pane that is used to collect user feedback that is not real-time.
-Extensions can display this pane by using the one method located at [needslink](needslink).

 The telemetry data can be viewed a number of ways.
 Developers can review telemetry data by using existing dashboards, or they can run queries on the **Kusto** databases.

 ## Permissions

-To run or create modified versions of **Kusto** queries, you will need access to the  **Kusto** data tables.
+To run or create modified versions of **Kusto** queries, you will need access to the  **Kusto** data tables in the appropriate cluster.
 All Azure employees should have access to the Kusto clusters.
-The way permissions are granted is through inheritance of the overall AAD group, which is `REDMOND\AZURE-ALL-PSV` for teams in C+E, and `REDMOND\AZURE-ALL-FPS` for teams outside.
+Permissions are granted through inheritance of the overall AAD group, which is `REDMOND\AZURE-ALL-PSV` for teams in C+E, and `REDMOND\AZURE-ALL-FPS` for teams outside.
 We do not grant individual access.

 If you cannot access **Kusto**, verify whether  you have joined your team's standard access group as specified in  [http://aka.ms/standardaccess](http://aka.ms/standardaccess).
 Some group names in the table of team projects  named 'Active ​Azure Team Projects' are non-intuitive, so if you are unable to locate the correct group within the table, you may need to create a new group.
 To do that please follow the instructions in the section named '[Azure RBAC Getting Started Guide](http://aka.ms/portalfx/telemetryaccess/newgroup)'.
 Ensure your request has been approved.
 If you have been denied for any reason, or if the access group is not listed,  please reach out to   <a href="mailto:ibiza-telemetry@microsoft.com?subject=Standard Permission Access for Kusto Databases">Ibiza Telemetry</a>.

 The **Kusto** Explorer application that can be saved to your local computer is located at [http://kusto-us/ke/Kusto.Explorer.application](http://kusto-us/ke/Kusto.Explorer.application).
-Queries can also be run against the Kusto database by using the **Kusto.WebExplorer** that is located at [https://ailoganalyticsportal-privatecluster.cloudapp.net](https://ailoganalyticsportal-privatecluster.cloudapp.net).
+Queries can also be run against **Kusto**  by using the **Kusto.WebExplorer** that is located at [https://ailoganalyticsportal-privatecluster.cloudapp.net](https://ailoganalyticsportal-privatecluster.cloudapp.net).

 The following table contains dashboards that are used to review telemetry data.
 If you do not have access to the ones you need, please contact <a href="mailto:ibiza-telemetry@microsoft.com?subject=Do not have dashboard access">Ibiza Telemetry</a>.